mark-torres10/personal_website/_pages/about.md

 # Hi!

 I'm Mark — an AI generalist and ML engineer with one foot in research and the other in production.
 At Northwestern, I lead AI and ML engineering for academic work on online behavior and influence.
+I'm specifically interested in how AI affects how people learn about the world as well as how to use AI to simulate large-scale social networks.
 In my consulting practice, I help teams apply machine learning and LLMs to real-world problems—building tools, agents, and infrastructure that automate, augment, or accelerate their work.
 I bridge research and engineering to help teams ship smart, scalable systems.
 My focus is simple: solve real problems with real systems that ship.

 ## Current: Lead AI Engineer @Northwestern (2023-present)